Bigizic/Machine_Learning_With_Python/svm/one_vs_all/README.md

-# Continuation of SoftMax Regression for Multi-Class Classification
+# Continuation of SoftMax Regression for Multi-Class Classification <a href="https://github.com/Bigizic/Machine_Learning_With_Python/tree/main/regression/softmax_regression">here</a>

 ## One vs All is used for SVMS